-Week Date Topics, Readings, Assignments, Deadlines 9 March 23 Spring Break: Read the BR Forum for the March issue over break.
-9 March 25 Spring Break: Read the BR Forum for the March issue over break.
-11 March 30 Bring to class an KWL+LWK for your ethnographic project.
-In-class activity: generate a sketch of the essay.
-11 April 1 Draft workshop for ethnographic essay: bring 3 copies of a complete draft to class.
-Lunsford, TBA.
-12 April 6 Ethnographic essay due: submit all pre-writing, peer-reviewed drafts, and cover sheet along with the final essay.
-Discussion: BR forum and the genre of critical essays.
-12 April 8 BR Forum (April issue).
-Ballenger, Chapter 8, "Writing a Critical Essay."
-Bring to class an annotation of the lead essay in the April forum.
-13 April 13 BR Forum (April issue).
-Bring to class a KWL+ and a double-entry journal page for your critical essay project.
-13 April 15 Bacon "Special Effects: Expectations and Exceptions."
-Lunsford/Bacon: TBA.
-Sentence Composing Activity: sentence transformations.
-14 April 20 Draft workshop: bring to class three copies of a complete draft of your critical essay.
-14 April 22 Critical Essay due: submit all prewriting, peer-reviewed drafts, and cover sheet along with the final essay.
-15 April 27 Ballenger, Appendix A, "The Writing Portfolio."
-In-class activity: Inventory of writing projects for the term and the learning outcomes.
-15 April 39 Ballenger, Chapter 5, "Writing a Review."
-Workshop: identifying and documenting improved skills; using texts as evidence.
-Inventory: the vocabulary of composition studies.
-16 May 4 Activity: reflecting on your own writing (double-entry journaling).
-Exercise: quoting yourself; critiquing yourself.
-16 May 6 Activity 1: planning paragraphs as logical units.
-Activity 2: rehearsing sentences.
-17 May 11 Self-reflection essay (written in class); bring to class all inventories, exercises and activities, and an outline to be submitted with your reflection essay; bring your final portfolio to be submitted with your self-reflection essay.
-17 May 13 Frosh Writing Assessment Survey.
+Week Date Topics, Readings, Assignments, Deadlines Discussion: NYT , Sotomayor, BR 's Forum and the genre of critical essays.
+12 April 8 Read: Ballenger, Chapter 8, "Writing a Critical Essay."
+Bring to class : annotation of the Ferguson forum from the January issue of BR: annotate the articles to identify the strategies for developing an academic argument.
+13 April 13 Bring to Class: a KWL+ and a double-entry journal page for your critical essay project.
+13 April 15 Read: Bacon "Special Effects: Expectations and Exceptions."
+In-Class Activity: sentence transformations.
+14 April 20 Bring to Class: three copies of a complete content draft of your critical essay.
+In-Class Activity: peer workshop of content draft.
+14 April 22 Bring to Class: three copies of a revised draft of your critical essay.
+In-Class Activity: peer editing workshop.
+15 April 27 Submit: Critical Essay; with final essay, submit all prewriting, sketches or outlines, both peer-reviewed drafts, and cover sheet.
+15 April 39 Read: Ballenger, Chapter 5, "Writing a Review."
+Bring to Class: your midyear portfolio and self-reflection essay.
+In-Class Activity: workshop to inventory and document improved skills.
+16 May 4 In-Class Activity 1: reflecting on your own writing (double-entry journaling).
+In-Class Activity 2: quoting yourself; critiquing yourself.
+16 May 6 In-Class Activity 1: planning paragraphs as logical units.
+In-Class Activity 2: rehearsing sentences analyzing evidence.
+17 May 11 Submit: Final Self-Reflection Essay and Portfolio due.
+17 May 13 In-Class Activity: Frosh Writing Assessment Survey.
 Final Exam There is no final exam.
 Your final portfolio and reflection essay will be assessed by Stretch English instructors during this week.